Ellie Carpenter: International career

 Carpenter has represented Australia on the senior national team (commonly referred to as the Matildas) as well as the under-17, and under-20 national teams.

-At the age of 14, Carpenter was first called up to the under-17 team for 2015 AFC U-16 Women's Championship qualification in September 2014.
+At the age of 14, Carpenter was first called up to the under-17 team for 2015 AFC U-16 Championship qualification in September 2014.
 She made her debut for the under-17 team in a win over Vietnam, playing a full match in the first game of qualification.

 At the age of 15, Carpenter earned her first cap for the senior national team in a 9–0 win against Vietnam on 2 March 2016 during the Olympic Qualifiers.
 Her appearance marked the first Australian international (women's or men's) born since 2000.
 Of the game, she stated, "It was an amazing experience.
 In some ways keeping my concentration was quite difficult, but I felt like I kept my composure and did well."

 In July 2016, Carpenter was named to the Matildas squad for the 2016 Rio Olympics.
 At age 16, Carpenter was the youngest Australian competitor at the 2016 Rio Olympics and the youngest-ever woman footballer to compete at the Olympics.
 After finishing third in their Group and finishing first in the group of third place teams, the Matildas were defeated by Brazil during an intense penalty kick shootout in the quarterfinals.

 In 2017, Carpenter competed with the Matildas at the Tournament of Nations in the United States.
 The Australians won the tournament after a 6–1 win over Brazil.
 During the 28th minute of a match against the United States, Carpenter was hit directly in the face by a ball being cleared by American defender Crystal Dunn.
 Carpenter dropped to the ground and was later taken off the field by medical staff.
-Playing with gauze up her bleeding nose, she returned to the field to help the Matildas secure a 1–1 draw against the 2015 FIFA Women's World Cup champions.
+Playing with gauze up her bleeding nose, she returned to the field to help the Matildas secure a 1–1 draw against the 2015 FIFA World Cup champions.

 In February 2019, Carpenter was named to the Matildas squad for the inaugural FFA Cup of Nations.
 Carpenter helped the Matildas win the Cup.

-At age 19, Carpenter made her World Cup debut at the 2019 FIFA Women's World Cup in France during the team's first Group Stage match: a 2–1 loss to Italy.
-The team turned it around during their second Group Stage match: a 3–2 win over Brazil, becoming only the second team in tournament history to win after a two-goal deficit.
+At age 19, Carpenter made her World Cup debut at the 2019 FIFA World Cup in France during the team's first Group stage match: a 2–1 loss to Italy.
+The team turned it around during their second Group stage match: a 3–2 win over Brazil, becoming only the second team in tournament history to win after a two-goal deficit.
 After finishing second in their group after a 4–1 over Jamaica, the Matildas advanced to the Round of 16 where they faced Norway where they lost in penalty kicks.

 Carpenter was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the Bronze medal they were beaten by the USA.